 What is frequently used language that frames issues in ways that enhance (or impede) meaningful exploration?

 If you'd like me to develop a custom half-day or full-day facilitation skills program for your organization, simply complete this form.
-I will only be doing 10 such sessions in 2013 and reservations are on a first come, first serve basis, so act now.
-Three sessions have already been reserved.

 Every Friday in 2012, I post information and insights about effective facilitation, sharing some of the content and thinking I provide in the one-day and half-day facilitation workshops that groups often engage me to present.
 You can find previous posts by searching for the tag: facilitationfriday.